datahub-project/datahub/docs/rfc/active/5818-serial-updates.md

 added to the list, not both.

-I would like a way for a client to request for an update to be rejected if the initial state differs from its assumptions, i.e. only update the state IFF the starting state is still the same.
+I would like a way for a client to request for an update to be rejected if the initial state differs from its assumptions, i.e. only update the state if the starting state is still the same.

 ## Motivation